eaudaim/Robert-GPT/README.md

 # Robert-GPT

-Robert-GPT is a French-speaking voice assistant that smells of booze and peanuts, based on GPT 3.5 Turbo and created for a Raspberry-pi.
+Robert-GPT is a French-speaking voice assistant that smells beer and peanuts, based on GPT 3.5 Turbo and created for a Raspberry-pi.